Cammy0003/Transit-Detector/notes/Progress.md

    at that star. $\Delta t$ is the median cadence, wherein it is the median of all difference pairs within `t`.

 ---

+## Nov-03-2025

+1. **Normalized and Centred Segments**:

+   Within each segment of flux data, the fluxes were normalized and centred, wherein a `NormSegments` data structure was created for clarity.

+2. **Cleaned Normalized Segments**:

+   Cleaned the data, by computing the median absolute deviation (MAD) of each segment of flux data, wherein a $\sigma = 1.4286 \times \text{MAD}$ was computed, to create a threshold for all data within each segment, wherein data that exceeded $6\sigma$, is replaced by `NaN`, to flag it as bad data. $k = 6$ for $k \sigma$, was chosen to ensure a conservative threshold, that really only flags data from possible outliers beyond noise, such as cosmic ray hits, detector glitch, etc.

+---